yaelatletl/-godot-gj-api-h/README.md

 ## Additional methods

-* get_username() - returns authenticated username
+* get_username() - returns the current authenticated username.
-* get_user_token() - return the authenticated user's token
+* get_user_token() - returns the current authenticated user's token.
+* clear_call_queue() - allow to clear a queue of calls.
+Useable in situation, that one of the call finish with failure.

 # Hints

-1. Plugin extend _HTTPRequest_ node.
-If there're some problems with hanging a game while playing - enable property _use_threads_.
-This allow to execute a call in thread separated to game.
+1. Don't use thread for html5 games.
+HTTPrequest doesn't work.
 2. Remember - yield does out from current function and executes caller code (!).
 Action in that function (and only that function) will be resumed on the signal.